It hit me harder than I expected.

 I finally found Andy in one of the aisles, deeply engaged in battle.
-When he finished, he walked with me.
+Waited for him to finish.
+He walked with me.

 Into The Ring…

-It was like being kickball captain on the playground and having to decide which of your best friends to pick.
+It was like being kickball captain on the playground with all your best friends standing, expectant, in front of you.

-Andy had his guess: Stratovox, which we used to play at the Rec Center after summer basketball camp.
-Over the years, we’ve found many random excuses to quote the game’s signature warning, “We’ll be-back!”
+Andy had his guess: Stratovox, which we used to play at the Rec Center after swigging big-orange-container-Gatorade after summer basketball camp.
+Over the years, we’ve found many random excuses to quote the game’s signature monotone warning: “We’ll be-back!”

 It would have made a fine choice (I made my way back to it later), but my first pick was a ceremonial one.

-I paused in front of Laguna Racer, an old black and white, early generation racer, from the Age of Pong.
+I paused in front of Laguna Racer, an old black and white, early generation cabinet from the Age of Pong.
 It caught some of my (Dad’s) first quarters at Fun City at the Uniontown Mall.
-I pressed play, hit the gas.
-I experienced the sweet simplicity of Accelerate, Avoid, Earn Extra Time.
-Not through the lens of 2017, but through the eyes of my six- or –seven-year-old self experiencing the thrill of a steering wheel moving my car avatar over the ramrod straight open road.
+I pressed play, hit the gas, and experienced the sweet simplicity of Accelerate, Avoid, Earn Extra Time … not through the lens of 2017, but through the eyes of my six- or –seven-year-old self experiencing the thrill of a steering wheel for the first time … moving my car avatar over the ramrod straight open road.

-After a couple rounds, and adding my initials to its neglected leader board, I moved a couple consoles down and stood in front of Punch Out.
+After a couple rounds, and adding my initials to its neglected leader board, I moved a couple cabinets down and stood in front of Punch Out.

 Made quick work of him to earn a bout with Piston Hurricane.
 When he teed up his, “Come on, Come on,” (“Ha!
 Bring it!”
 I may have said out loud), my subconscious blew the dust off my file cabinet of patterns, and I bobbed right to miss his big punch before unloading a flurry and uncorking a finishing uppercut to put him on his keister.
-Bald Bull, from Istanbul, Turkey, all 298 pounds of him (my recall-of-useless-knowledge game remains strong), met the same fate, though he weathered a couple knockdowns before staying down for good.
+Next: Bald Bull, from Istanbul, Turkey, all 298 pounds of him.
+He weathered a couple knockdowns before staying down for good.